-Why should you choose UNC for your professional training?
+Why choose UNC for your professional training?

 - Train with master teachers and leading guest professionals

 - For many candidates, full or partial competitive stipend and tuition remission

 Classes are taught by resident master teachers and distinguished guest faculty within a conservatory structure.
 We cultivate expansive, versatile and authentic artists with a focus on technical proficiency as well as uniqueness of self.
 At the conclusion of training, PATP actors are seen by casting professionals and agents in a showcase presentation in New York City and/or given a high-quality personally-crafted digital showcase.

 The Program’s affiliation with PlayMakers Repertory Company, an Equity/LORT theatre, provides an ongoing opportunity for training and significant work within a nationally-recognized professional company.
 Each PATP student will be eligible to become a member of Actors’ Equity Association prior to or at the time of graduation.

 PlayMakers is currently led by Producing Artistic Director, Vivienne Benesch.
 Vivienne was awarded the 2017 Fichandler Award for directing and is an Obie-Award-winning actor who served as Artistic Director of the Chautauqua Theatre Company and Conservatory for ten years, and has regularly taught at Juilliard and NYU in addition to her thriving directing career.
 Learn about her vision for PlayMakers and its relationship to the PATP in her Letter from the Producing Artistic Director.